Four charged in drug death of The Wire actor Michael K Williams

 According to the Daily Beast, NYPD detectives treated his death as a homicide, and used surveillance cameras throughout the city to trace car licence plates to the suspects.

-"Treat this case as if Michael K Williams was hit by a bullet," one police officials instructed his officers, he later told the website.
+"Treat this case as if Michael K Williams was hit by a bullet," one police official instructed his officers, he later told the website.
 "Make believe he got shot."